 A budget for travel expenses (transportation, per diem, and lodging) will be established within the annual operating budget to cover reimbursement of travel expenses incurred in meeting educational goals as set forth in the Board's Educational Policy.
-The Board chair will be responsible for annually reviewing the budget; updating the members as to the status of the budget; and making any changes to the budget thereafter.
+The Board chair will be responsible for annually reviewing the travel expense budget; updating the Trustees as to the status; and recommending any changes thereafter; provided any changes are subject to the Budget Preparation and Approval Policy.
 In consultation with the Executive Director, the Board Chair will give final approval for all Trustee travel.

 When a Trustee would like to travel to an educational program and be reimbursed by TRS, they should consult with the Executive Director to ensure that sufficient funds are available in the travel budget.
-They should also coordinate with TRS staff so that travel arrangements are made in a matter to permit full reimbursement under state travel policies.
+They should also coordinate with TRS staff so that travel arrangements are made in a matter to permit full reimbursement under state travel laws and policies.